Tips for Interviewing Well

 What sort of projects have you done?
 What were the budgets?
 Complexities?
 How did you contribute or lead?

 Be Real.
 Don’t oversell—convey what you can do and where you’re still growing.
-This is actually something most people respect in candidates - knowing their weaknesses and areas they are growing.
+This is actually something most people respect in candidates.
+Knowing their weaknesses and areas where they are growing.
+Self-awareness and humility are very appealing to most great CEOs and companies.

 Be Curious.
 Ask questions about the company’s build process, team structure, or software stack.
 Being curious expresses a level of interest, but it also (if done well) really communicates knowledge in the industry.
-Ask good questions.
+So in other words— ask good and conversationally relevant questions.

 Things to Look For & Ask: